Thor's Hammer

 How rare is Thor's Hammer?

 Less common than a T-Square but not extremely rare.
-The pattern requires a specific 135° relationship the T-Square does not, which filters out most configurations.
-When present, the pattern usually stands out as a defining feature of the chart.
+The pattern requires a specific 135° relationship the T-Square does not, which filters out many configurations.
+When present and tight, it can stand out as one important chart feature.

 What does the apex of Thor's Hammer do?